nicholasdille/dille.name/_posts/2016/2016-03-18-wordpress-to-jekyll-part-3-exporting-your-blog-content.md

 While I am preparing the next part in this series about hosting your blog you need to take care of the following steps:
   * Move additional content from your WordPress site to your Jekyll based blog.
 I have decided to move all images, slides and documents from `/wp-upload/uploads` to `/media` and retained the directory structure
-  * I decided to move posts to yearly subdirectories
+  * I decided to move my posts to yearly subdirectories

 In addition, it may be necessary to make several corrections to the markdown code produced by the Jekyll Exporter.
 You probably want to use PowerShell to make those corrections against a large number of posts.
   * Correct the frontmatter.
-In addition to the expected fields, the export plugin has added addition and probably useless fields
+In addition to the expected fields, the export plugin has added additional and probably useless fields
   * Correct links and images.
 The generated files usually consist of markdown as well as HTML code.
-But the export plugin leaves the HTML code for many links and images untouched because they contain additional or even unknown attributes
+But the export plugin leaves the HTML code for many links and images untouched because they contain additional attributes

-You need to take into account that markdown does not offer the same layout manipulation features as HTML.
-For example, the HTML a tag accepts an attribute called target which allows - among others - to force the link to open in a new window.
+You need to take into account that markdown does not offer the same features for layout manipulation as HTML.
+For example, the HTML `a` tag accepts an attribute called target which allows to force the link to open in a new window.
 This is something markdown cannot do.
 Therefore, before you begin to modify your posts, you need to decide whether pure markdown is the way to go.
 I have tried this and realized that there are some features of HTML that I do not want to live without.
-My posts are a mix of markdown and HTML.
+Therefore, my posts are a mix of markdown and HTML.

+## Upcoming Parts

-In the next two posts I will demonstrate how to use GitHub Pages and Azure Websites to host your site.
+In the next two parts of this series I will demonstrate how to use GitHub Pages and Azure Websites to host your site.

 Note that at this point you have all the pieces to generate a static site containing your original blog content.
 Still there are many features missing from your new blog.
 Many of which I will cover in a separate article including an archive, tags, search, social buttons and many more.